JDysiewicz/LongDistanceApp/Learning.md

 - Profile pics done!
 Ended up just using `Multer` to store images on disk and then giving the `<img>` tags in react access to that file to get images from (16/08/2020)

+- Now profile pics done via cloudinary database rather than local disk storage via Multer!
+Problem is the quality is kinda low (Ned to decrease compression) but upload speed is kinda slow on mobile and dont want to hit a timeout, so right now uploading takes like 2min on mobile and quality isnt that great (17/08/2020)

 ## Front end stuff
 - Hooking up backend and front end was harder than expected - was originally rendering HTMl with the backend so it was easy to do database calls and such within that before rendering it.
 - Had to use react router to sort out the routing, and using the backend as purely an API